solo-io/gloo/docs/content/installation/advanced_configuration/fds_mode.md

 * `WHITELIST`: A more restricted FDS polling policy.
 Using this mode, FDS will poll only those services who either live in an explicitly whitelisted namespace, or themselves are are explicitly whitelisted. *`WHITELIST` is the default mode for FDS*.
 * `DISABLED`: FDS will not run. **Upstream Discovery Service** (UDS) will still run as normal.

-Setting the `fdsMode` can be done either via the Helm Chart, or by directly modifying the `default` `gloo.solo.io/v1.Settings` custom resource in Gloo Edge's installation namespace (`gloo-system`).
+Setting the `fdsMode` can be done either via the Helm Chart, or by directly modifying the `default` `gloo.solo.io/v1.Settings` custom resource in Gloo Gateway's installation namespace (`gloo-system`).

 (Enterprise Only) Automated schema generation for GraphQL is enabled by default.
 This can be disabled by modifying the `gloo.solo.io/v1.Settings` custom resource as seen [below](#setting-fdsmode-by-editing-the-gloosoloiov1settings-custom-resource)